itripathiharsh/Sentiment_Analysis/README.md

 ## ✨ Features
-**Multi-Page Interface:** A clean, navigable UI with separate sections for daily questions, today's results, and historical trends.
+**Multi-Page Interface:** A clean, navigable UI with separate sections for the daily questionnaire, a new private journal, today's results, and historical trends.

 **Dual-Model Sentiment Analysis:** Utilizes two different transformer models for nuanced insights: